Philip Garrison | Founder

 David Avalos-Martinez | Health and Wellness Director

-Carmen Barajas | Food Acquisition and Distribution Manager
+Carmen Barajas | Food Acquisition and Distribution Director

 Carmen Barajas was born in Tamazula in Jalisco, Mexico, and grew up in Contla, Jalisco.
 She has lived in Ellensburg since 1995.
 When she first came to Washington, she worked in agriculture in the orchards.
-She then dedicated herself full-time to her children and family and later worked for the Nordstrom family for many years.
-There she acquired an interest in landscaping.
-She has her own business now, which includes offering landscaping and housekeeping services.
+She then dedicated herself full-time to her children and family and worked for the Nordstrom family for many years.
+There, she acquired an interest in landscaping.
+She has her own business now, including landscaping and housekeeping services.
 In her spare time, she likes to be with her family and do outdoor activities such as four-wheeling and hiking.
 She loves coordinating APOYO’s food delivery service because it offers her the opportunity to interact with and serve the community – and drive the APOYO van!

-Gerardo Castillo | Assistant to Food Acquisition and Distribution Manager
+Gerardo Castillo | Food Services Assistant

-Alondra Gomez Licea | Office Assistant
+Alondra Gomez Licea | Office Manager

-Mary Cruz Ramirez Pulido | Food Delivery Service Coordinator
+Mary Cruz Ramirez Pulido | Warehouse Manager

 Mary Cruz was born and raised in Jalisco, Mexico.
 She moved to the United States in 2016.
 She enjoys meeting new people, places, and cultures.
 Her favorite pastime activities include going on walks, listening to music, and dancing!
 She is entirely thankful for APOYO.
 Since hearing of APOYO, she’s known that the organization provides outreach to the community.
 Joining the team has allowed her to see all the hard work it takes from everyone to contribute to the organization’s purpose.
 For her, being part of APOYO is more than a job.
-It allows her to continue meeting our community and help out every day more and more. “¡Gracias APOYO!”
+It allows her to continue meeting our community and help out more daily. “¡Gracias APOYO!”

 Stefanie Wickstrom | Executive Director

 Stefanie Wickstrom has worked with APOYO since 2001 and has served as APOYO’s Executive Director since 2020.
-She lived in Tucson growing up, and then studied and taught at the University of Arizona and Pima Community College.
+She lived in Tucson growing up and then studied and taught at the University of Arizona and Pima Community College.
 Living in the borderlands and a South Tucson neighborhood and studying Mexican and Indigenous revolutionaries and activists shaped her awareness of justice.
 In Tucson and Eugene, Oregon, in the 1990s, she worked with nonprofits dedicated to protecting human and civil rights of Central American refugees and im/migrants from elsewhere in Latin America.
 She has had opportunities to live and study in Mexico, Chile, Panama, and Spain.
 She has a Ph.D. in political science from the University of Oregon and offers classes from time to time at CWU.
 Cooking, gardening, and watching her children grow up keep her sane.